13 Secrets Only Air Traffic Controllers Know

 Six-figure salary, generous benefits

 A typical air traffic control specialist earned $127,805 in 2016, according to the FAA.
-But that’s not it for the bonuses: “As a Federal employee, air traffic control specialists receive a benefits package that rivals, if not surpasses, those offered in the private sector, with a variety of insurance, retirement, leave and flexible spending options for employees and their families,” according to the FAA.
-You should know these 22 things a flight attendant won’t tell you.
+But that’s not it for the bonuses: “As a federal employee, air traffic control specialists receive a benefits package that rivals, if not surpasses, those offered in the private sector, with a variety of insurance, retirement, leave and flexible spending options for employees and their families,” according to the FAA.
+For more insider information on what’s happening when you fly, find out 22 things a flight attendant won’t tell you.

 ATCs need to take breaks